-Provision 3-5, Taxpayer Identification
+Provision 3-5, Taxpayer Identification and Other Offeror Information

-As prescribed in § 325.30.20(b) and § 330.10.30(a), include this provision in Section K.
+Include the following provision as prescribed in § 325.30.20(b) and § 330.10.30(a).

-Taxpayer Identification (JAN 2003)
+Taxpayer Identification and Other Offeror Information (SEP 2010)

 (a) Definitions.

 "Common parent," as used in this provision, means that corporate entity that owns or controls an affiliated group of corporations that files its federal income tax returns on a consolidated basis, and of which the offeror is a member.